SenkiReign/org-grid/README.md

 ## What it does

 `org-grid` scans a directory (or a Dired buffer) and shows every Org heading with an `:ID:` property, plus every image/video/PDF file, as cards in a scrollable grid.
 Notes show a text snippet; media shows a thumbnail.
+It has zettelkasten friendly views like "cluster view, orphan view and queries based on keyword or tags"

 <img width="1334" height="820" alt="gridd" src="https://github.com/user-attachments/assets/3f134f62-e1cb-4a04-9685-0adb88e9c0ce" />